damiandlg/Regex-Tutorial/gist-template.md

 # Regex Tutorial

-Regular expressions (regex or regexp) are extremely useful in extracting information from any text by searching for one or more matches of a specific search pattern.ields of application range from validation to parsing/replacing strings, passing through translating data to other formats and web scraping
+Regular expressions (regex or regexp) are extremely useful in extracting information from any text by searching for one or more matches of a specific search pattern.ields of application range from validation to parsing/replacing strings, passing through translating data to other formats and web scraping.

 ## Summary